fenv-org/fenv/README.md

 # fenv

-`fenv` is a CLI tool that helps manage multiple versions of flutter SDKs in your local machine. `fenv` does never require any other dependencies because it consists of a single static-linking executable.
+`fenv` is a CLI tool that helps manage multiple versions of flutter SDKs in your local machine. `fenv` does never require any other dependencies even `Dart`(‼️) because it consists of a single static-linking executable.

 This is a hobby project, which is highly inspired by [pyenv][pyenv].
 Any kinds of feedbacks are welcome.